WilkisterMbaka/Supervised-and-unsupervised-Learning-in-R/README.md

 **Research Question**
 * To identify which individuals are most likely to click on her ads.
-* To build a supervised machine learning model
+* To build a supervised machine learning model to help identify which individuals are most likely to click on the ads in the blog.

 ## Part II - Unsupervised Learning
 ### **Description**